 Mission: To build peace through culture and communication

-Goal: To connect individuals and organizations across cultures, ethnic, religious, and national cultures as well as public, private, and civil society cultures with each other, and with the needed resources to create and facilitate ongoing and innovative efforts in the peacebuilding field.
+Goal: To connect individuals and organizations across cultures, ethnic, religious, and national identities as well as public, private, and civil society with each other, and with the needed resources to create and facilitate ongoing and innovative efforts in the peacebuilding field.